Ginebra’s decision to tweak its starting unit for Game 3 of the PBA Season 49 Governors’ Cup on Friday night proved effective, thanks to LA Tenorio.

-Never utilized in the series’ first two games, the 40-year-old was surprisingly fielded by head coach Tim Cone to the Kings’ first five, together with Justin Brownlee, Japeth Aguilar, Scottie Thompson, and Stephen Holt.
+Just riding the bench in the last two games, the 40-year-old was surprisingly fielded by head coach Tim Cone to the Kings’ first five, together with Justin Brownlee, Japeth Aguilar, Scottie Thompson, and Stephen Holt.

-He scored seven of his nine points in the first quarter alone as he helped set the tone for their eventual 85-73 victory to come alive in the title bout.
+He scored seven of his nine points in the first quarter alone, as he helped set the tone for their eventual 85-73 victory to come alive in the title series.

-The decorated veteran took the spot of Maverick Ahanmisi in the starting lineup after Ginebra went with the latter in beginning Games 1 and 2.
+The decorated veteran took the spot of Maverick Ahanmisi in the starting lineup after Ginebra went with the latter back in Games 1 and 2.

 Tenorio’s inclusion to the starters was actually just a part of their changes, the other being Joe Devance’s return into the rotation from a minor leg injury.